act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 #### Passed Example 9

-This paragraph holds the visual reference word "star" but there is also a heading "examples" that can be referenced; the fact that the identified content is in an `iframe` does not restrict this rule.
+This paragraph includes the [visual reference word][] "star" but there is also a heading "examples" that can be referenced, thus matching the (**non-visual references**) condition.
+The fact that the identified content is in an `iframe` does not restrict this rule.

 ```html
 <p>More examples can be found when you look underneath the star or you can search for the "Examples" heading</p>